 2.2 Ambiguity in PMM

-The framing of ‘ambiguity’ within PPM has its foundations within the notions of ‘bounded rationality’, an idea which posits that individuals are more likely to make rational decisions which are constrained by both information which is available to them and the extent of their cognitive capabilities (see Simon 1978, 1991).
-Since an individual’s cognitive limitations will lead to them behaving in a manner to suggest the presence of ambiguity, bounded rationality will lead to ambiguity (Mahmoudi and Pingle 2018).
+The framing of ‘ambiguity’ within PMM has its foundations within the notions of ‘bounded rationality’, an idea which posits that rational decision-making is constrained by both information available to an indivdual and the extent of their cognitive capabilities (see Simon 1978, 1991).
+Since an individual’s cognitive limitations will lead them to behave as if presented with ambiguity, bounded rationality will lead to ambiguity (Mahmoudi and Pingle 2018).

 Understanding ambiguity within the context of PMM is important because of its inherently paradoxical nature.
 For example, in complex business environments, the setting of clear and precise performance objectives may not be the best means of addressing operational dynamism and fluidity.
 Thus, on one hand, ambiguity is likely to lead to a lack of understanding among decision makers on the nature of causal relationships and structures within their organisation and how these may impact on effective and efficient PMM (Vakkuri and Meklin 2006).
 The existence of ambiguity also creates the platform for the strategic and political manipulation of PMM by managers keen to advance their interests by exploiting vague and fluid decisional chains, structures and lines of responsibility (McCabe 2010; Abdallah and Langley 2014; Chang 2015; Joseph and Gaba 2015; McIver and Lengnick-Hall 2018).
-On the other hand, ambiguity allows for loosely coupled units within the same organisation to balance their priorities and reach compromises in a manner which allows for the beneficial use of PMM which would have been materially ineffective (see Meyer and Gupta 1994; Johnsen 1999; Van Thiel and Leeuw 2002).
+On the other hand, ambiguity allows for loosely coupled units within the same organisation to balance their priorities and reach compromises, in a manner which allows for the beneficial use of PMM which would have been materially ineffective (see Meyer and Gupta 1994; Johnsen 1999; Van Thiel and Leeuw 2002).
 Furthermore, ambiguous formulation of PMM targets may allow for performance to be furthered.
-This can be as a result of for example, new and different perspectives of performance.
+This can be as a result of, for example, new and different perspectives of performance.
 It can also be as a result of more opportunities to be creative with PMM use (Stetler and Magnusson 2015).
 Ambiguous formulation of PMM may also provide the platform for increased levels of organisational commitment to performance targets.
 However, despite these paradoxes, the existence of complexity (Alexander et al. 2018; Dalalah et al. 2020) and the resultant ambiguity (Vakkuri and Meklin 2006) have been construed as an impediment to PMM that most organisations should aim to reduce or mitigate against (Stirling 2007; Kovacic and Di Felice 2019).

 Ambiguity can emerge from a number of ‘sources’.
 In the majority of organisations, these ‘sources of ambiguity’ include unclear power structures (McCabe 2010).
 In observing that the ambiguity perspective “…is filled with limitations, conflicting interests, uncertainties, paradoxes and ambivalences, which make performance measurement a tricky undertaking”, Vakkuri and Meklin (2006, p.236) suggest that from a PMM perspective, there are three possible ways ambiguities arise.
 First, ambiguity over precisely what performance measurement is.
 Herein, Lebas (1995) suggests that the term ‘performance’ is ambiguous in itself.
 Vakkuri and Meklin (2006) note that ‘performance’ can be construed as both a product of action and the means of action (i.e., means and ends).
 Second, PMM ambiguity may relate to ambiguity over the type of knowledge PMM should produce and how.
 Third, PMM ambiguity over the purpose of PMM.